 #MomsSelf-Care #StressLessForHolidays #MomsHavingFun #FamilyJoy

 The appliances looked iridescent, they kind of shimmered under all the flour.
 It was almost beautiful.
 I tried to ignore the ache in my back.
 Every muscle needed rest.
 I had one more batch of dough in the fridge and two sheets in the oven.
 The smell of butter, chocolate, pecans and pine needles permeated our home.
 Wonderful, holiday smells… but I wanted to cry.
-I estimated another hour of hard-core cookie making before I could sleep and it was nearly midnight…every container was filled with cookies & I hadn’t even stared packing the glossy red tins yet.
+I estimated another hour of hard-core cookie making before I could sleep and it was nearly midnight…every container was filled with cookies and I hadn’t even stared packing the glossy red tins yet.
 The baby would be up (again) to nurse.
 I felt stuck in my own over-do.

 That was two years ago.
 I have a hard time saying no and disappointing myself feels even worse than disappointing others.
 I gifted cookies for at least a decade prior to that and skipping it, despite how my life changed post-kids, just felt awful…like falling further from my identity.

 I used to love the holidays.
-I now grit my teeth from sorting Halloween candy straight through to January second.
-My kids seem oblivious…thankfully.
-They relish holidays with playful abandon.
+But now, I grit my teeth from sorting Halloween candy straight through to January second.
+Thankfully, my kids seem oblivious.
+They relish the holidays with playful abandon.

 I need to repair my relationship with the season…quickly.
 Before my kids are old enough to notice how drained I am.